Volkswagen T-Cross Review & Prices

 Interior style, infotainment and accessories

-You get a logically laid out cabin with an impressive amount of standard kit, although it's not quite as posh as you might expect
+You get a logically laid out cabin with an impressive amount of standard kit, although some areas still aren't as posh-feeling as you'd hope

 The T-Cross’s interior has an angular design style that is echoed across the air vents, driver binnacle and door handles.
-Interior customisation options focus on black and grey tones, with the SEL trim available with a black-brown seat colour and the R-Line getting a slightly lighter grey fabric.
-The overall look and feel is all very grown-up and a bit sombre compared to the funky designs of the Citroen C3 Aircross or Renault Captur.
-That isn’t necessarily a deal-breaker, but the cheap plastics found on the dash, doors and centre console are disappointing.
+The overall look and feel is all very grown-up and a bit sombre compared to the funky designs of the Citroen C3 Aircross or Renault Captur, though Style trim does come with a really rather lovely blue dashboard trim and denim-style seat upholstery.

 The touchscreen is intuitive to use and has clear graphics with Bluetooth connectivity and DAB digital radio.
-SE and Black Edition trims don’t get sat nav, but wireless Apple CarPlay and Android Auto is standard across the range which means you can use your smartphone’s navigation apps.
+Life and Match trims don’t get sat nav, but wireless Apple CarPlay and Android Auto is standard across the range which means you can use your smartphone’s navigation apps.

-SE and Black Edition trims get manual air conditioning controls, while the SEL and R-Line have a digital climate control unit.
+Base trims get manual air conditioning controls, while the upper models have a digital climate control unit.
+This is really frustrating to use, and we can't help but feel like physical buttons would be much easier - or, save the space in the dash and put them in the touchscreen.
 You get a regular USB and newer USB-C charging socket up front, with two more USB sockets provided for the rear seat passengers.

 MPG, emissions and tax